jeonsi/dotfiles/README.md

 This is a straight-forward guide for ricing Arch Linux with the [Everforest](https://github.com/sainnhe/everforest) colorscheme theme.

 I use a minimal install of Arch Linux on UTM (QEMU virtual machine) on a Macbook Air M1 (2020).
 This guide should also work with the new Macbook Air M2 and the Pro versions.
+In UTM, Do not check "Enable Hardware OpenGL acceleration".
+Some apps ara failing to render with broken compositing.
+If you already made VM with this option checked, then change Display option to "virtio-gpu-pci".

 Also in the directory `asus` you will find configurations for Arch Linux on bare metal.
 The configurations for your system may vary.